BrianHenryIE/SortonsEvents-iOS/README.md

 * [Regex Pal](http://www.regexpal.com/)

 Handy page for figuring out the correct regular expressions needed.
-I used it here when parsing the URLs from the news view but it's a tool I find myself using regularly.
+I used it here when parsing the URLs from the News view but it's a tool I find myself using regularly.

 * [iTunesConnect App Installs Badge](https://github.com/BrianHenryIE/iTunesConnect-App-Installs-Badge/)